pekkens/Gratuity/README.md

 # Gratuity
 Tip Calculator

-This is an iOS demo application for calculating tips using a slider UI
+This is an iOS demo for an app that calculates tips using a slider UI.

+Total Time Spent:
-Time spent: 15-20 hours spent in total
+  * [x] 15-20 hours

 Completed:
   * [x] Required: User can enter a bill amount and calculate any tip percentage from %1-%100

   * [x] Optional: Created animated splash page with sound effect